yada17/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print the current user name
+printing groups that the current user belongs to